Rickenbach-Attikon railway station

 Rickenbach-Attikon is a railway station in the Swiss canton of Zurich and municipality of Rickenbach.
 It takes its name from that municipality, and the adjacent village of Attikon, in the municipality of Wiesendangen.
+The station is located on the Winterthur–Romanshorn railway line, within fare zone 163 of the Zürcher Verkehrsverbund (ZVV).

+Services

-The station is located on the Winterthur–Romanshorn railway line.
-It is an intermediate stop on Zurich S-Bahn services S24 and S30.
+Rickenbach-Attikon station is an intermediate stop on Zurich S-Bahn services S24 and S30.